John Elsom

-John Elsom (born 10 August 1939) is an English association football former football chairman and club director who is currently the club president of Grimsby Town.
-He is the former chairman of Leicester City and has served on the board of the Football League and is a member of the Football Association (FA) Council.
+Jonathan Elsom (10 August 1939 – 15 August 2023) was an English association football football chairman and club director.

+Elsom was chairman of Leicester City and had served on the board of the Football League and was a member of the Football Association (FA) Council.
+He later served on the board of directors as club president of Grimsby Town.

 Business

-Elsom was the former chairman of the Page and Moy Travel group.
+Elsom was the chairman of the Page and Moy Travel group.

 Football

 Leicester City

 Elsom was chairman of Leicester City F.C. from 1998 until mid-2002.
 During his tenure as chairman the club finished in mid-table in the Premier League, took part in the 1999 and 2000 League Cup Finals, and competed in the UEFA Cup.
 He also gave them a new stadium, the 32,000-seat Walkers Stadium, which opened for the 2002-03 season as a replacement for 111-year-old Filbert Street.
 However, his chairmanship of the club came to an end after the 2001-02 season when the Foxes had been relegated from the Premier League and were more than £30million in debt.